openearth/delft3dfmpy/README.rst

 3. Open a command prompt and navigate (with the `cd` command) to the directory were you've cloned or unpacked delft3dfmpy.
 This directory should contain amongst other the files environment.yml and setup.py.
 If you have an Anaconda installation where you did not add Anaconda to the system path (step 1), use an Anaconda command prompt instead of a regular command prompt.

-4. Create the delft3dfmpy environment with the required modules, by executing the following command in the opened command prompt.
+4. Download environment.yml from this repository and create a delft3dfmpy environment with the required modules, by executing the following command in the opened command prompt.

         conda env create -f environment.yml